electron-forge/bundle-action/README.md

-# build-action
+# bundle-action
-GitHub Action for building Electron applications with Electron Forge
+GitHub Action for bundling Electron applications with Electron Forge.